joagre/ratatoskr/ideas/r.md

 a == d                         // true
 ```

-### Encapsulation -- `struct`
+### Encapsulation -- `struct` a `{` ... `}'

-A struct in Satie is more that a struct in C. It is immutable and
+A struct in Satie goes beyond a traditional C struct.
+It is immutable
-functional in its nature and it a unit of encapsulation for member
+and inherently functional, serving as a unit of encapsulation for
-variables and functions.
+member variables and functions.

-Lets dive right in:
+Let's dive into an example right away:

 ```
 struct Foo {